 And again, we don't have prospective randomized trials showing benefits at a level all of us would be happy.

-That's why everyone is relied to the case.
+That's why everyone is reliable.

 I was referring to the Ford study, though.